 (i) Strengthening the stability, independence and effectiveness of institutions guaranteeing democracy, the rule of law and respect for human rights, and in particular by:

-[Continue] ensuring the democratic conduct of elections, addressing remaining shortcomings in the legislative framework and election administration as identified by the Inter-Agency Task Force on Free and Fair Elections (IATF) and Organisation for Security and Co-operation in Europe (OSCE) / Office for Democratic Institutions and Human Rights (ODIHR)including in view of the 2016 general elections and beyond;
+[Continue] ensuring the democratic conduct of elections, by addressing within the new electoral cycle remaining shortcomings in the legislative framework and election administration as identified by the Inter-Agency Task Force on Free and Fair Elections (IATF) and Organisation for Security and Co-operation in Europe (OSCE) / Office for Democratic Institutions and Human Rights (ODIHR), in particular the recommendations of the ODIHR Election Observation Mission report after the 2016 general elections;

 [Continue] ensuring that legislative amendments affecting key components of the rule of law, such as the independence of the judiciary, are subject to comprehensive consultation domestically and, as the case may be, with the Council of Europe’s Venice Commission to ensure that they stand the test of time and meet European standards.

+Further improve the balance of power between different branches of government and capacities of parliament to perform its oversight and legislative functions.

 (ii) [Continue] reforming the justice sector, in particular ensure the full independence of judges and strengthen the accountability, efficiency, impartiality and professionalism of the justice system, as well as of law enforcement agencies which should be free from political or any other undue interference [GE: which should be free from political or any other undue interference]; continue and intensify the fight against corruption: